jtmuller5/clibbits-vs-code/README.md

 ### Adding Snippets

-There are two ways to add snippets:
+There are three ways to add snippets:

 1. **Via Settings**:
+   - For global snippets:
      - Open VS Code settings (File > Preferences > Settings)
      - Search for "Clibbits"
      - Edit the `clibbits.snippets` setting to add your snippets in JSON format
+   - For workspace-specific snippets:
+     - Open the workspace settings (File > Preferences > Settings, then click on "Workspace" tab)
+     - Edit the `clibbits.snippets` setting in the workspace settings

    Example:
    ```json